-a.
-Aircraft or Equipment Occupancy at Common Use Gates and Areas i.
-If directed by Airport Operations, should an airline fail to relocate an aircraft capable of movement from a gate at a specified time or occupy a gate longer than the maximum gate occupancy period, it will be subject to penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1 until the aircraft is moved.
+- a.
+Aircraft or Equipment Occupancy at Common Use Gates and Areas - i.
+If directed by Airport Operations, should an airline fail to relocate an aircraft capable of movement from a gate at a specified time or occupy a gate longer than the maximum gate occupancy period, it will be subject to penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1 until the aircraft is moved. - b.
+Failure to allow passengers to disembark in a timely manner. - i.
+If Air Carrier fails to commence disembarkation of passengers within twenty (20) minutes of the aircraft's arrival at its designated unloading area, it will be subject to assessment of incremental delay penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1 until passenger disembarkation commences.
+Such delay penalties shall be assessed separately and in addition to all other fees and delay charges assessed in connection with designated unloading areas, as set forth in Seattle-Tacoma International Airport Tariff No. 1.